Table of contents

 Clocking in at just under two hours via driving from Brooklyn and Manhattan, the Minnewaska State Park Preserve is a lovely natural destination in the very lower tip of the Catskill Mountains.
 It’s a favorite day trip destination for New Yorkers due to being easily driveable and back, in a single day.

 Minnewaska State Park Preserve has 25 miles of hiking trails alone, and is best known for waterfalls, cliff views and wildlife and birding.
 You’ll surely get your fill of nature here, and you can go back to the urban jungle to sleep at night.
+Keep in mind that it’s a 1 hour 50 minute drive from NYC.

 When visiting nature preserves remember to be a sustainable traveler by following our favorite eco-friendly travel tips like bringing your own reusable snack containers and leaving no trace of your waste.